 NMTC Case Study for Limehouse Produce

-Charleston, SC is world renowned for its history, culture and Southern charm, but not far from the heart of its thriving tourist district – in an area known locally as “The Neck” – poverty is rampant.
+Charleston, SC is world renowned for its history, culture and Southern charm.
+But not far from the heart of its thriving tourist district – an area locally known as “The Neck” – poverty is rampant.
 For decades, The Neck was home to the Charleston Naval Base, a source of thousands of jobs.
-The base’s closing in 1996 resulted in a mass exodus of military personnel, shuttering local businesses, and leaving local residents with almost no access to jobs or fresh food.
+The base’s closing in 1996 resulted in a mass exodus of military personnel, shuttering local businesses and leaving local residents with almost no access to jobs or fresh food.

-In 2015, Limehouse Produce purchased the former site of the Charleston Naval Exchange Building on Carner Avenue for the development of a multi-faceted agribusiness program.
-Limehouse Produce, which provides conventional row crops, local specialties, fresh herbs and dairy products to Charleston area restaurants, will rehabilitate the abandoned 127,156-sq.-ft.
-Exchange Building into a food hub with additional tenant space for locally owned businesses and non-profits at reduced rental rates.
-It will also build a new 49,556-sq.-ft. produce distribution and cold storage facility, with the total project encompassing over 175,000 square feet on 14.6 acres.
+In 2015, Limehouse Produce purchased the former site of the Charleston Naval Exchange Building on Carner Avenue for the development of a multifaceted agribusiness program.
+Limehouse Produce, which provides conventional row crops, local specialties, fresh herbs and dairy products to Charleston area restaurants, will rehabilitate the abandoned 127,156-square feet Exchange Building into a food hub with additional tenant space for locally owned businesses and non-profits at reduced rental rates.
+It will also build a new 49,556-square feet produce distribution and cold storage facility, with the total project encompassing over 175,000 square feet on 14.6 acres.
 As a “first-mover” in this distressed neighborhood, the economic impact of this project is tremendous.

-The GNMO II investment will support 145 direct quality jobs and, to encourage accessibility of jobs to residents, Limehouse will establish an apprenticeship program with Apprenticeship Carolina and Trident Technical College.
+The Innovate Fund investment will support 145 direct quality jobs and, to encourage accessibility of jobs to residents, Limehouse will establish an apprenticeship program with Apprenticeship Carolina and Trident Technical College.
 Beyond its own workforce, Limehouse will strive to provide opportunities to minorities from the farms that supply them as well as restaurants that buy from them.
-One example is its partnership with Clemson University to streamline and simplify the GAP (Good Agricultural Practices) Certification process for farms through the US Department of Agriculture.
+One example is its partnership with Clemson University to streamline and simplify the GAP (Good Agricultural Practices) Certification process for farms through the U.S. Department of Agriculture.

 In addition to a supporting quality jobs, Limehouse provides significant support to the local food banks, including One80Place (formerly Crisis Ministries) and the Lowcountry Food Bank.
 The total contributions to these organizations are in the millions of pounds of food and the overall impact is immeasurable.
 Amy Kosar, Food Resource Manager for the Lowcountry Food Bank, recently reported that over the past three years, Limehouse has donated 413,136 pounds of food to them alone.